Frequently Asked Questions

 Can a National Fund grant support a portion of a larger capital project?

-Absolutely.
+Yes.
 It is not uncommon that the National Fund grant is one small piece of a larger capital project.
 For instance, a congregation may be embarking upon on a multi-phase capital project of $2 million.
-A National Fund grant of $250,000, plus the required match of $500,000, may support a scope of work totaling $750,000 as a discrete phase of this larger multi-phase project.
+A National Fund grant of $250,000, plus the required match of $250,000, may support a scope of work totaling $500,000 as a discrete phase of this larger multi-phase project.
 If you are admitted into the National Fund program, we will work with your congregation and your architect to review your construction documents.
-You may not need to separate out the National Fund work in your construction documents, but you will need to submit a description of the scope of work the National Fund would cover in the LOI, Application, and (if accepted into the program) Capital Grant Submission.
+You may not need to separate out the National Fund work in your Construction Documents, but you will need to submit a description of the scope of work the National Fund would cover in the Application and (if accepted into the program) Capital Grant Submission.

 Can a grant from the National Fund go toward projects that are already in process and not yet completed?

-No. Work that has been started or completed prior to acceptance into the National Fund program or prior to the completion of the Capital Grant Submission (if accepted into the program) is not eligible for the National Fund.
+No. Work that has been started or completed prior to acceptance into the National Fund program or prior to approval of the grant scope via the Capital Grant Submission process (if accepted into the program) is not eligible for the National Fund.
 If accepted into the National Fund program, do not begin construction on any work that you hope to use National Fund grant monies to support before receiving formal authorization from staff.
 More information is available in the Guidelines and Eligibility section.

 Can funds raised before acceptance into the National Fund program count toward the required program match?

-No. Only funds raised after a congregation has been notified of its acceptance into the National Fund program are eligible for matching funds.
+No. Only funds raised after a congregation has been notified of its acceptance into the National Fund program are eligible to count towards the matching funds requirement.
 You may begin having informal conversations with potential donors prior to being accepted into the National Fund program, but any pledges or donations accepted prior to official acceptance into the National Fund program cannot be counted toward your required match.
 Please see the Guidelines and Eligibility for types of acceptable matching funds.
-Please note, bridge or construction loans and reserve funds of the congregation will not count as matching funds.
+Please note: bridge or construction loans and reserve funds of the congregation do not count as matching funds.

 Miscellaneous Questions